-Standard Comed Incentives Program: Like the SBES program, the Standard program, administered by DNV GL, offers rebates to private sector buildings that use over 100 kWhs of energy per month, which is commonly seen in warehouses, large office buildings, and sometimes a McDonald’s here and there.
+Standard Comed Incentives Program: Like the SBO program, the Standard program, administered by DNV GL, offers rebates to private sector buildings that use over 100 kWhs of energy per month, which is commonly seen in warehouses, large office buildings, and sometimes a McDonald’s here and there.
 This program is also comprehensive, and offers countless rebate opportunities for indoor lighting, outdoor lighting, and refrigeration measures.
 Buildings that fall into this program benefit greatly from the energy efficiency upgrades, since the amount of energy used to keep the building comfortable and safe is so much higher.

-This program focuses on screw-in LED measures (think screw-in light bulbs in the average home), and does not require installation by a Trade Ally, because the measures that receive rebate are just that easy!
+This program focuses on screw-in LED measures (think screw-in light bulbs in the average home), and does not require installation by a Service Provider, because the measures that receive rebate are just that easy!
 This program doesn’t need any upfront project approval, which makes it easy for businesses to buy screw-in LEDs as needed.
 To make the Instant Discounts program even more attractive, it applies to both public and private sector commercial buildings, woo!
 New to the past few years, this program also includes instant discounts for high efficiency HVAC equipment and heat pump systems.